MacRimi/HWEncoderX/README.md

 **Note:** `/path/to/input` and `/path/to/output` can be the same folder.
 Transcoded files will be created with the _HEVC suffix, and if the folders have the same name, they will also have the _HEVC suffix to avoid conflicts.

 ### Additional Notes:

-This container is specifically designed to take advantage of VAAPI hardware acceleration.
-If the system running the container does not have a compatible GPU, **the container will not function.** The container does not delete the original files after transcoding.
+This container is specifically designed to leverage **VAAPI** hardware acceleration.
+If the system running the container does not have a compatible GPU, **the container will not function**.
+The container does not delete the original files after transcoding.

+**Compatibility with Synology/XPenology NAS:**

+This container is compatible with any **Synology/XPenology NAS** device that has a functional **Intel** or **NVIDIA** GPU to take advantage of hardware acceleration.

+**DVA Models:**

+In **Synology DVA models** that use the **NVIDIA Runtime Library** for image processing through **Surveillance Station**, it is not possible to run this container due to conflicts with the GPU being used for other specialized tasks.

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
 For more details, see the `LICENSE` file.

 ### Third-Party Software

-This container uses FFmpeg, which is licensed under the LGPL (Lesser General Public License) version 2.1 or later.
-For more information about FFmpeg’s license and access to its source code, please refer to the [FFmpeg Legal Documentation](https://ffmpeg.org/legal.html).
+This container uses **FFmpeg**, which is licensed under the **LGPL (Lesser General Public License)** version 2.1 or later.
+For more information about FFmpeg's license and access to its source code, see the [FFmpeg documentation](https://ffmpeg.org/legal.html).

 #